-Nature of Business - Northern Technologies International Corporation and Subsidiaries (the "Company") develops and markets proprietary environmentally beneficial products and services in over 55 countries either directly or via a network of joint ventures, independent distributors and agents.
-The Company's primary business is corrosion prevention marketed mainly under the ZERUST[®] brand.
+Nature of Business - Northern Technologies International Corporation and Subsidiaries (the Company) develops and markets proprietary environmentally beneficial products and services in over 55 countries either directly or via a network of joint ventures, independent distributors and agents.
+The Company's primary business is corrosion prevention marketed mainly under the ZERUST® brand.
 The Company has been selling its proprietary ZERUST® rust and corrosion inhibiting products and services to the automotive, electronics, electrical, mechanical, military and retail consumer markets for over 35 years, and more recently, has targeted and expanded into the oil and gas industry.
-The Company's ZERUST® rust and corrosion inhibiting products include plastic and paper packaging, liquids and coatings, rust removers and cleaners, and diffusers.
-The Company also offers worldwide on-site technical consulting for rust and corrosion prevention issues.
-The Company also sells a portfolio of bio-based and/or biodegradable (compostable) polymer resin compounds and finished products marketed under the Natur-Tec[®] brand.
-Natur-Tec[®] resin compounds are available in several grades tailored for a variety of applications, such as blown-film extrusion, extrusion coating, injection molding and rigid, engineered plastics, and the finished products, which are marketed under the Natur-Bag[®] or Natur-Ware[®] brands, include shopping and grocery bags, lawn and leaf bags, can liners, pet waste collection bags, cutlery, packaging foam and coated paper products.
-These products are intended to reduce customers' carbon footprint and provide environmentally sound disposal options.
+The Company also sells a portfolio of bio-based and biodegradable (compostable) polymer resin compounds and finished products marketed under the Natur-Tec® brand.
+These products are intended to reduce the Company's customers' carbon footprint and provide environmentally sound disposal options.

-The Company participates, either directly or indirectly, in 24 active joint venture arrangements in North America, Europe, and Asia.
+The Company participates, either directly or indirectly, in 23 active joint venture arrangements in North America, Europe, and Asia.
 Each of these joint ventures generally manufactures and markets products in the geographic territory to which it is assigned.
-While most of the Company's joint ventures exclusively sell rust and corrosion inhibiting products, some of the joint ventures sell the Company's Natur-Tec[®] resin compounds and finished products.
-The Company's Polymer Energy LLC joint venture manufactures and sells Polymer Energy equipment that converts waste plastic into diesel, gasoline and heavy fractions.
-The profits of the Company's joint ventures are shared by the respective joint venture owners in accordance with their respective ownership percentages.
-The Company typically owns 50% or less of its joint venture entities and thus does not control the decisions of these entities regarding whether to pay dividends or how much to pay in dividends in any given year.
+While most of the Company's joint ventures exclusively sell rust and corrosion inhibiting products, some of the joint ventures sell the Company's Natur-Tec® resin compounds and finished products.
+The profits of joint ventures are shared by the respective joint venture owners in accordance with their respective ownership percentages.
+The Company typically owns 50% or less of its joint venture entities and does not control the decisions of these entities, including dividend declaration or amount in any given year.

-The Company has evaluated subsequent events occurring after the date of the consolidated financial statements for events requiring recording or disclosure in the financial statements.
+The Company has evaluated events occurring after the date of the consolidated financial statements for events requiring recording or disclosure in the financial statements.

 Principles of Consolidation - The Company evaluates its voting and variable interests in entities on a qualitative and quantitative basis.
 The Company consolidates entities in which it concludes it has the power to direct the activities that most significantly impact an entity's economic success and has the obligation to absorb losses or the right to receive benefits that could be significant to the entity.
 All such relationships are evaluated on an ongoing basis.
-The consolidated financial statements include the accounts of Northern Technologies International Corporation and its wholly owned subsidiaries, NTI Facilities, Inc. and Northern Technologies Holding Company, LLC, and its majority owned Brazilian subsidiary, Zerust Prevenção de Corrosão S.A.
+The consolidated financial statements include the accounts of Northern Technologies International Corporation, its wholly owned subsidiaries, NTI Facilities, Inc. and Northern Technologies Holding Company, LLC, and its majority owned Brazilian subsidiary, Zerust Prevenção de Corrosão S.A.
 (Zerust Brazil).
 All significant intercompany transactions and balances have been eliminated in consolidation.
 The consolidated financial statements do not include the accounts of any of the Company's joint ventures.